16 Weeks and Shred! A Complete Muscle Building and Fat Loss Plan

 Moreover, training like a boss in the gym with big boy loads increases your myogenic tone.
 In other words, you don't need four scoops of pre-workout and three sets of 20 reps to get your muscles to look swole.

-Instead, you're physique is dense, hard and full even when you're in a relaxed state reading your favorite novel at Starbucks.
+Instead, your physique is dense, hard and full even when you're in a relaxed state reading your favorite novel at Starbucks.

 During phase one, we'll have you utilize a DUP (daily undulating periodization) training program.
 It's a potent way to add power and strength in a hurry.
 You'll be squatting, benching and deadlifting three times a week with a fourth day dedicated to accessory work.